-Outdoor Coat-
+Outdoor Coat

-No uniform coat is prescribed but should be predominantly one colour (black, grey or navy is preferred).
+No uniform coat is prescribed, but should be predominantly one colour (black, grey or navy is preferred.)
 They should be plain in style and not made from denim or leather material.
 Coats may be worn as additional items of clothing - not instead of the school jumper.
+Hoodies are not to be worn under any circumstances.